 The national deprivation deciles are scores based on the area as a whole and not everyone within a Lower layer Super Output Area (LSOA) necessarily experiences the same level or type of deprivation.
 For example, some unemployed individuals live in less deprived LSOAs, while some higher-income individuals live in more deprived LSOAs.
 Similarly, deciles are a broad grouping and the levels of deprivation and the underlying factors determining the LSOA-level deprivation score will vary within the decile.
 Those LSOAs at the higher and lower end of each specific decile may vary considerably from each other.
 The widest variation is generally found between deciles 1 and 10.

-England’s measure of deprivation is based on the Index of Multiple Deprivation (IMD) 2015; this index is calculated using seven domains:
+England’s measure of deprivation is based on the Index of Multiple Deprivation (IMD).
+In 2019 the IMD was updated (IMD 2019) so for the period 2016 to 2018 IMD 2019 is used, prior to that IMD 2015 is used.
+The IMD is calculated using seven domains:

 - education, skills and training

 - health and disability